 They’re hardy creatures.
 Rain, wind, drizzle — no bother.
 They’ll even age gracefully, their patina deepening like a true garden veteran.

 Each sculpture is cut from mild steel and finished with a controlled rusting process to achieve a rich, weathered surface.
 The patina is then sealed with a professional-grade exterior oil, meaning it’s safe for outdoor use year-round.
 Over time the colour may deepen or shift slightly, which is part of the natural beauty of mild steel.
-To keep them looking their best, simply reapply a clear exterior metal sealant every 1–2 years if exposed to very harsh conditions.
+To keep them looking their best, simply reapply a clear exterior metal sealant every 6 to 12 months if exposed to very harsh conditions.

 • 2.
 Indoors or outdoors?